 If you just want to cut to the chase, here are some quick recommendations for an SD card to use in GoPro HERO:

 These are fast and reliable, cost-effective, and readily available.
 Any of these make a good choice.
-If you'd like more detailed recommendations or other brands and models, you can find them below.
+If you’d like more detailed recommendations or other brands and models, you can find them below.
+I also have a more general guide to the best SD card for GoPro cameras.

 Detailed Recommendations on SD cards for the GoPro HERO (2018)